Report from the 32nd Popular Culture Conference: TV and Movies

 An update of the images of women in modern TV commercials.
-While they seem more feminist on the surface, you don’t have to scratch too deep to find the usual playing on insecurities and traditional roles.
+While they seem more feminist on the surface, you don’t have to scratch too deeply to find the usual playing on insecurities and traditional roles.

 2 I Am Canadian: National Identity in Beer Commercials by Robert MacGregor, Business & Economics (Bishop’s)

 The enormous and unexpected impact of Molson’s “The Rant” commercial, featuring Joe Canadian.

 3 The Day the Advertising Stopped – 9/11/01 by Eric Zanot, Journalism

 Survey of the advertising presented in the Washington Post in the days and weeks following 9/11, from none to condolences to back to normal.